pivotal/docs-tap/install-components.md

 **Required for full functionality:**

-- **Tanzu Application Platform tools:** Tanzu Application Platform GUI has plugins for the following Tanzu Application Platform tools.
+- **Tanzu Application Platform tools:** Tanzu Application Platform GUI has plug-ins for the following Tanzu Application Platform tools.
   If you plan on running workloads with these capabilities, you need these tools installed alongside Tanzu Application Platform GUI.
-If you choose not to deploy workloads with these tools, the GUI shows menu options that you cannot select.
+  If you choose not to deploy workloads with these tools, the UI shows menu options that you cannot select.

     - Tanzu Cloud Native Runtimes
     - Tanzu App Live View

 - **Data cache:** Your software catalog is stored on Git infrastructure, as mentioned in the required prerequisites.
 However, you also have the option to use a PostgreSQL database to cache this information.
 If you do not specify any values here, a SQLite in-memory database is used instead.

     - PostgreSQL database and connection information